santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/research.md

 <div class="section-card">
   <h2 style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Research</h2>
   <p>My research integrates genomics and bioinformatics to investigate the fundamental evolutionary processes that generate and maintain biodiversity.
 I am particularly interested in understanding how animals adapt to new and challenging environments and how the architecture of the genome itself can drive the formation of new species.
-By exploring these mechanisms, my work aims to shed light on the origins of life’s diversity and provide a scientific basis for its conservation in an era of rapid environmental change.</p>
+By exploring these mechanisms, my work aims to shed light on the origins of life’s diversity and provide a scientific basis for its conservation in an era of rapid environmental change.
+I pursue these questions across three interconnected research lines:</p>
 </div>

 <div class="section-card">